 If your child is 14 years and above you can find further information on the preparing for adulthood pages.

-If your child is not in a setting you may wish to talk to SENDisass4BCP, or one of our local parent carer groups.
+If your child is not in a setting you may wish to talk to SENDisass4BCP, who provide free advice, or one of our local parent carer groups.

 We have working hard to improve information about the Graduated Response on the SEND Local OfferLocal OfferA local authority website resource that holds information on services and provision for children and young people with SEN and disabilities across education, health and social care and leisure..
 Since the summer of 2022 we have conducted surveys on the Graduated Response, to better understand the experiences of our local families, and we have used the results to carry out positive changes.
 If you would like to provide feedback on the information or participate in future surveys, let us know by emailing localoffer@bcpcouncil.gov.uk.